Looking Locally: Object-Centric Vision Transformers as Foundation Models for Efficient Segmentation: Introduction

-Derivative model variants like EfficientSAM, MobileSAM, and FastSAM \cite{xiong2023efficientsam,mobile_sam,zhao2023fast} address the former limitation.
-In our evaluation of single-object segmentation performance across multiple datasets, EfficientSAM employs SAMI (SAM-leveraged masked image pretraining), training lightweight ViT encoders to reconstruct features from SAM's ViT-H encoder, and achieves 72.29\% mean IoU with only 10.22M parameters (EfficientSAM-T) compared to SAM-H's 75.41\% IoU with 641M parameters.
-MobileSAM applies decoupled distillation, replacing SAM's ViT-H encoder (632M parameters) with TinyViT (5M parameters) \cite{wu2022tinyvit}, achieving 71.33\% mean IoU with an over 60$\times$ parameter reduction and $\sim$21ms runtime per image.
+Derivative model variants like EfficientSAM, MobileSAM, and FastSAM \citep{xiong2023efficientsam,mobile_sam,zhao2023fast} address the former limitation.
+In our evaluation of single-object segmentation performance across multiple datasets, EfficientSAM employs SAMI (SAM-leveraged masked image pretraining), training lightweight ViT encoders to reconstruct features from SAM's ViT-H encoder, and achieves 72.29\% mean IoU with only 10.22M parameters (EfficientSAM-T) compared to SAM2-L's 75.87\% IoU with 224.45M parameters.
+MobileSAM applies decoupled distillation, replacing SAM's ViT-H encoder (632M parameters) with TinyViT (5M parameters) \citep{wu2022tinyvit}, achieving 71.33\% mean IoU with an over 60$\times$ parameter reduction and $\sim$21ms runtime per image.
 FastSAM replaces the first-stage transformer-based encoder in SAM with a convolutional ANN (CNN) that is pre-trained to segment full images.
 It achieves a runtime per image of under 10ms but exhibits significantly reduced performance with only 44.58\% mean IoU (FastSAM-s).

-At this point nearly all segmentation techniques, including SAM and its efficient variants, rely on a full image encoder.
-This is also the case for most object centric models, such as SlotAttention, VideoSAUR, and related work \cite{locatello2020object,Elsayed2022,singh2022simple,zadaianchuk2024object}, which first encode the entire image before assigning information to slots.
+At this point, nearly all segmentation techniques, including SAM, SAM2 and its efficient variants, rely on a full image encoder.
+This is also the case for most object-centric models, such as Slot Attention, VideoSAUR, and related work \citep{locatello2020object,Elsayed2022,singh2022simple,zadaianchuk2024object}, which first encode the entire image before assigning information to slots.
 The challenge to computationally efficiently segment and track small but potentially high-resolution objects across diverse and complex scenes remains.
-Here, we introduce a vision transformer-based foundational model that utilizes a local, pixel-patch-based image encoder to generate accurate masks.
+Here, we introduce a prompted vision transformer-based foundational model for efficient object-centric segmentation that utilizes a local, pixel-patch-based image encoder to generate accurate masks.

 In particular, we introduce FLIP: a fovea-like input patching approach that is integrated in an object-centric, off-grid vision framework.
 FLIP dynamically adapts its processing pipeline to the object's size and spatial characteristics.
 It ignores currently irrelevant image subregions and focuses on critical regions with a flexible, multi-resolution approach.
 Our key contributions are: \begin{itemize}